⚓ Rhode Island Eviction Notice Laws

 Personal Delivery (Preferred)

 Hand the notice directly to the tenant.
-Record the date, time, and location of delivery.
-Personal service is the strongest method and leaves no room for dispute about receipt.
+Record the date, time, and location.
+Personal service is the strongest method and leaves no room for dispute.

 2